-\textbf{Instance Preservation.} Video generative models frequently struggle to maintain object counts due to unnatural merging, duplication, or disappearance, particularly during large-motion sequences or object interactions.
-We use YOLO-World~\cite{cheng2024yolo}, an open-vocabulary detection model, to detect and count entities frame by frame.
+\textit{(5-b) Instance Preservation.} Video generative models frequently generate videos with unnatural entity merging, duplication, or disappearance, particularly during large-motion sequences or object interactions.
+As current VLMs could not capture this clip-level or even frame-level abnormal (\ie Unnatural merging can appear between adjacent frames, despite both frames being normal on their own).
+We tune a clip-level entity abnormal detector based on Qwen2.5-VL-3B-Instruct~\cite{bai2025qwen25vl}.
+Specifically, we use a multiple-choice question format to ask the VLM to determine whether a given clip contains any of the aforementioned anomalies (A for ``yes'' and B for ``no'').
+Only the all of the clips in a video is normal will be considered as normal (score 1), otherwise 0.

+In terms of training data, we first collected a set of videos that align with our prompt theme as normal samples.
+We also sampled several generative models (CogVideo, HunyuanVideo, Wan2.1, StepVideo), and manually annotated anomalous samples.
+To reduce the gap between virtual and real data, both virtual and real normal data is used for training and we further apply LoRA fine-tuning to maintain the model's generalization ability as much as possible.